-Alarm Test - clicking on the "Alarm Test" box causes the camera to simulate an alarm event.
+Alarm Test - clicking on the "Alarm Test" box event.
 If a custom URL is entered in the Motion On or Off Event Servers field this alert is generated when pressing by the Alarm Test.
 This is useful to verify the communications of alarm events to Video Management Systems.

 If Immix is selected and Pre- and Post- triggers are defined, clicking "Alarm Test" will generate a test clip.
-Click "Visible Clip" (SightSensor HD only) or "Thermal Clip" will display the test clip in the browser (wait a few seconds for the clip to be created).
+Click "Visible Clip" (SightSensor TC, HD only) or "Thermal Clip" will display the test clip in the browser (wait a few seconds for the clip to be created).
 Refer to Troubleshooting Clip Delivery for more information.